 We all know how hackers have been taking over people’s social media accounts for unknown reasons.
 A few of my friends have lost their Facebook accounts and have no way to retrieve them.
 Hackers gain access to owners’ accounts, change every detail and delete files (now this hurts).

 Sometimes scammers hack your account to poise as you and demand money from friends.
-I’m deeply sorry if you’ve gone through this and lost your age long accounts to hackers.
+I’m deeply sorry if you’ve gone through this and lost your age long social media accounts to hackers.
 Most victims of stolen social media accounts did not have to click on phishing links before getting hacked.